ClouDesire/janine/API.md

 * **Error Response:**

-  When providing the ID of an already generated invoice:
+  When providing the ID of an already generated invoice, if not regenerating:

   * **Code:** 409 Conflict
   * **Content:**